 But there are two members of the team that might go unnoticed on the sidelines, despite the importance of their roles.
 The athletic trainer and team physician are key contributors in making sure the athletes on the field are playing at their maximum ability.

-“It takes a team to make sure everyone is safe and performing at their best,” says Jeff Baggett, certified athletic trainer and outreach program manager at Children’s Health℠ Andrews Institute for Orthopaedics and Sports Medicine.
-“Having someone there with the education, training and expertise to care for our young athletes is so important to their success.”
+"It takes a team to make sure everyone is safe and performing at their best," says Jeff Baggett, Director of Sports Medicine Development and Community Engagement at Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
+"Having someone there with the education, training and expertise to care for our young athletes is so important to their success."